TJAdryan/jekyll_blog/_posts/2024-07-10-All-the-Teams-Storage.md

 print(f"Execution time for asynchronous drive fetching: {async_elapsed_time:.2f} seconds")
 # print(space_teams_async_df.head() if not space_teams_async_df.empty else "No async data to show.")
 ```

+# Synchronous approach results:
+Synchronous fetching processed 535 team drives.
+Data shape: (535, 10)
+Execution time for synchronous drive fetching: 186.42 seconds

+# Asynchronous approach results:
+Asynchronous fetching complete.
+Data shape: (535, 10)
+Execution time for asynchronous drive fetching: 2.94 seconds

+So there you go, the async approach returns the same data, just more than 60 times faster.
+We didn't dive into the data this time, so I will tell you it was the Library that was using the most space.
+I almost feel bad for thinking it was Slytetherin, but I always felt that reputation was earned.